oss-tsukuba/gfarm-s3-minio-web/README.md

 - install Docker
 - install Docker Compose
 - run `cd ./docker` in this source directory
-- create and edit .env file (see details below)
+- create and edit `config.env` (see details below)
     - specify Gfarm configuration
     - select Gfarm authentication method
     - server name
-    - ask Gfarm administrator to prepare the shared directory, and specify the Gfarm directory in .env
+    - ask Gfarm administrator to prepare the shared directory, and specify the Gfarm directory in `config.env`
       ```
       # Example of preparation for shared directory:
       SHARED_DIR=/share